AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

 regular intervals, we update the opponent pool by removing the oldest opponent and adding a copy of the latest version of our agent.
 This provides a balance between training against an increasingly difficult opponent and providing variety in the moves an opponent might make.

-.. collapse:: Create opponent pool
+.. collapse:: Create Opponent Pool
-   :open:

    .. code-block:: python